vigor-nf/vigor/README.md

 Besides the NF folders mentioned above, the repository contains:
 - `.git*`: Git-related files
+- `.clang-format`: Settings file for the clang-format code formatter
 - `.travis*`: Travis-related files for continuous integration
 - `Docker*` Docker-related files to build an image
 - `Makefile*`: Makefiles for the NFs